Review of Holistic Select Grain Free Canned Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

-Holistic Select Grain Free is a meat-based canned dog food using a significant amount of poultry, beef, fish or lamb as its main sources of animal protein, thus earning the brand 5 stars.
+Holistic Select Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.

 The following automated list (if present) includes all dog food recalls since 2009 related to Holistic Select.